TheQuantScientist/LiteFormer/README.md

 ## Features

-- **Lightweight Design:** Customized to ensure minimal computational overhead while maintaining high forecasting accuracy, making it suitable for deployment on non-high-end machines.
+- **Lightweight and Optimized Architecture:** Specifically designed for stock price forecasting, this model reduces computational requirements without sacrificing accuracy, enabling its use on machines with limited processing power.
-- **Univariate Forecasting:** Focuses on the closing price of stocks, employing a data-driven approach to capture and predict future price movements.
+- **Univariate Time Series Forecasting:** Employs a focused approach on predicting the closing prices of stocks, utilizing historical data to forecast future prices with high precision.
-- **Efficient Training and Evaluation:** Utilizes advanced techniques such as dropout regularization, early stopping, and dynamic learning rate adjustments to optimize the training process and prevent overfitting.
+- **Advanced Model Training Techniques:** Incorporates dropout regularization, layer normalization, and early stopping to fine-tune the training process, enhancing model performance and preventing overfitting.
-- **Reproducibility:** Ensures consistent results across runs with fixed seeds for random number generators and a clear, step-by-step experimental setup.
+- **Dynamic Learning Rate Adjustment:** Utilizes the OneCycleLR scheduler for optimal learning rate adjustments during training, facilitating faster convergence and improved model accuracy.
+- **Positional Encoding:** Integrates temporal information into the model, allowing it to capture time-dependent patterns in the stock market data effectively.
+- **Reproducibility and Consistency:** Ensures reliable and reproducible results through fixed random seed initialization and detailed documentation of the data processing and model training pipeline.

 ## Technologies Used

-- Python
+- **Python:** The primary programming language used for implementing the model and preprocessing data.
-- PyTorch for model implementation and training
+- **PyTorch:** A powerful, flexible deep learning library utilized for building and training the Transformer model.
-- Pandas for data manipulation
+- **Pandas:** For efficient data manipulation and analysis, particularly useful for handling time series data.
-- Scikit-learn for data preprocessing
+- **Scikit-learn:** Employed for data preprocessing tasks, such as scaling and normalization, to prepare data for model training.
-- DataLoader from PyTorch for efficient batch processing
+- **NumPy:** Essential for handling numerical operations, array manipulations, and transformations.
+- **Matplotlib/Seaborn (Optional):** For visualizing forecasting results and model performance, enhancing interpretability and analysis.
+- **Torch.optim:** Provides the AdamW optimizer, a variant of the Adam optimizer with improved weight regularization for training.
+- **Torch.utils.data DataLoader:** Facilitates efficient batching, shuffling, and loading of data during the model training and evaluation process.

 ## Getting Started

-Follow the instructions in the subsequent sections to set up your environment, train the model with your dataset, and evaluate its performance on stock price forecasting tasks.
-This model has been tested on various datasets of prominent technology companies, demonstrating its capability to accurately capture market trends and shocks, surpassing RNNs-based models.
+Follow the instructions in the subsequent sections to set up your environment, train the model with your dataset, and evaluate its performance on stock price forecasting tasks through evaluation metrics of MAE and RMSE.
+This model has been tested on various datasets of prominent technology companies, demonstrating its capability to accurately capture market trends and instant downtrends, surpassing RNNs-based model.